SMTorg/smt/doc/_src_docs/surrogate_models/gpr/cckrg.rst

      -  None
      -  ['NoneType', 'int', 'Generator']
      -  Numpy Generator object or seed number which controls random draws                 for internal optim (set by default to get reproductibility)
+  *  -  comp_var
+     -  None
+     -  None
+     -  None
+     -  Boolean array [nx, n_comp] mapping design variables to components.
+If None, computed automatically from ncomp and seed.
+  *  -  ncomp
+     -  3
+     -  None
+     -  ['int']
+     -  Number of components (used to build comp_var when not provided)